 Gary Porter, of Mercer, Mo., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

 Porter is a fifth-generation farmer raising corn, soybeans, and Angus cattle alongside his three sons, nephew, and brother.
 In his efforts, Porter keeps the goal of preserving and improving his family’s farm for future generations front and center.
 Along with his family, he also owns and manages a local fuel station offering E15 and other higher ethanol blends.

-On the national level, Porter serves on NCGA’s Finance and is its representative to the National Cattlemen’s Beef Association and as the board’s liaison to the Ethanol Action Team.
+On the national level, Porter serves on NCGA’s Finance as is its representative to the National Cattlemen’s Beef Association and as the board’s liaison to the Ethanol Action Team.
 He has been chosen to serve as the association’s co-chair for 2022 to the Commodity Classic Joint Venture Committee.
 Previously, he served on its Governance Committee.

 Porter also serves the U.S Grains Council as a member of its Western Hemisphere Action Team.
 Prior to joining the Corn Board, he served on NCGA’s Market Access Action Team.

 On the state level, Porter is a past president of the Missouri Corn Growers Association and past chairman of the Missouri Corn Merchandising Council.
 He is also a past president of the Mercer County Public Water Supply District.